Endicott Hotel: 1910s and 1920s

-Depression and the decline of the Endicott (1929-1978)
+Depression and decline

 When the depression hit in 1929, the neighborhood began to spiral downward and the hotel gradually fell into disrepair.
 In 1932, the building was auctioned to Diederich A. Christoffers, on a bid of $10,000 above a mortgage of $500,000.

 Throughout the 1930s, the building became a center for organized crime.
 The infamous gangster Dutch Schultz maintained a residence in the building.
 It also likely served as the headquarters for the Moe and Shim Syndicate, an alleged liquor ring during the age of prohibition that distributed more than 650,000 gallons of alcohol.

 By the late 1940s and 1950s, the hotel had gone downhill.
 According to one mafia drug pusher, "Uncle Sonny," it was a venue where he could fill his packets with money from addicts, "some rich and famous, and some down and out losers who apparently had money."
 According to Sonny, jazz singer Billie Holiday had a room there and by then had become a hardened heroin user.

 In 1951, the hotel was leased by Milner Hotels, owner of the Eagle Hotels chain.
 It was to be completely remodeled and renamed the New Endicott Hotel.
 Yet the hotel continued its decline.

 By the 1960s, the hotel had been branded one of the worst welfare hotels in the city.
 A person could get a room there for $3 a night or, as most of its residents did, from $13.95 a week.
 Described by one neighbor as "a scene from Calcutta," scores of desperate people could be seen drinking, fighting, and screaming with prostitutes roaming up and down the metal stairways selling themselves.
 In 1964, a 33-year-old man was arrested for shooting off a rifle on the roof of the hotel.

 By the early 1970s, the Endicott had become very dangerous.
-At the time, about 40-50% of its tenants were receiving welfare.
+At the time, about 40–50% of its tenants were receiving welfare.
 Management tried to evict "undesirable elements" from the premises but was unsuccessful.
 A violent crime wave struck the building.
 In 1972, there was a slaying of four women in the hotel.
 In 1973, a 63-year-old welfare recipient was found murdered and the body set afire.
 Then in 1974, a man was stabbed to death in the elevator.

 The sole highlight was that it played host to the American rock band, the New York Dolls' first public performance around Christmastime 1971.
 Workers at the hotel were organizing a party for the residents; they heard the Dolls jamming across the street and asked if they'd play in exchange for free food.